Monday, July 30, 2012

 I admit it’s a little unfair to pick on this poem, since it was an amazing achievement for an eighteen-year-old, and it has some gorgeous passages.
 Still, Rosetti's Pre-Raphaelite verse is a good illustration of writers going too far.

-When Rosetti describes the Blessed Damozel’s hair as “yellow like ripe corn,” he could have used just one of the two descriptors and been just as vivid: yellow, or like ripe corn.
+When Rosetti describes the Blessed Damozel's hair as “yellow like ripe corn,” he could have used just one of the two descriptors and been just as vivid: like ripe corn.
 The two together just schmear gold paint all over the flower.
 I realize this poem is written in metered, iambic verse, and it has to scan, but still…

 And the second selection, where Rosetti invents the names of the Virgin Mary's five handmaidens: Rosalys?
 Come on, Dante, give us a break.
 And lose the “sweet” in “sweet symphonies,” puh-leeze!
 Even the word “Damozel”—so precious!

-I love Dante Gabriel Rosetti’s Pre-Raphaelite paintings, but his language as a writer can be over-the-top.
+I love Dante Gabriel Rosetti's Pre-Raphaelite paintings, but his language as a writer can be over the top.

-Here’s an excerpt from Danielle Steele’s novel Toxic Bachelors:
+Here's an excerpt from Danielle Steele's novel Toxic Bachelors :

 “The sun was brilliant and hot, shining down on the deck of the motor yacht Blue Moon.
 She was 240 feet, eighty meters, of sleek, exquisite powerboat, remarkably designed.”

 OK, Danielle, I wish I had one iota of your income from writing, but does the sun have to be “brilliant,” “hot,” and “shining”?
-I think we know already the sun is shining “down” on the boat, not up from underwater.
+I think we already know the sun is shining “down” on the boat, not up from underwater.
 And the powerboat is “sleek,” “exquisite,” and “remarkably designed”?
 Talk about repetition!
 That is deep purple prose.

 What's the harm in gilding the lily and in using purple prose?
 It slows down the reader.
 It paints the details so thickly that the image loses sharpness.
 It's a matter of taste where to draw the line, but draw it we must.